 Threatened/Endangered Information: "Purple Vetch" is apparently extirpated in Maryland.

-3 varieties in Vicia americana:
+3 sub-species in Vicia americana:

 Vicia americana subsp. americana, American Vetch;

-Vicia americana subsp. mexicana and
+Vicia americana subsp. mexicana,

 Vicia americana subsp. minor, Mat Vetch.